Influencing external perceptions

 The Marketing and Reputation Research Division is one of six academic areas within Henley Business School at the University of Reading.

-Henley has a strong heritage in the twin disciplines of strategic marketing and reputation management, and in matters relating to governance and leadership.
-We offer academic leadership and practitioner expertise in the fields of Strategic Marketing, Customer Management, Digital Marketing and Reputation Management, as well as the area of Corporate Governance and Board Directorship.
+Henley has a strong heritage in the disciplines of strategic marketing, reputation management, and in matters relating to governance and leadership.
+We offer academic leadership and practitioner expertise in the fields of Strategic Marketing, Customer Management, Digital Marketing, Social Marketing, Reputation Management and Sustainability as well as the area of Corporate Governance and Board Directorship.

 Our research interests in Marketing include customer management, customer experience and customer effort; services marketing and the role of internal climate and people management; digital marketing and the impact of social media upon customer and organisational behaviour; online shopping behaviour and the customer experience; not-for-profit marketing and health services marketing.

-Within the Reputation field our research covers brand and corporate reputation management; corporate responsibility and well-being; individual and organisational resilience; decision-making within a stakeholder environment; positive psychology; the reputation and relationships of charities; influences on leadership behaviour and decision-making; and the impact of leadership teams’ reputation on organisations;.
-We are also part of a ground-breaking collaboration with the University’s Centre for Integrative Neuroscience and Neurodynamics to study the neuroscience behind leadership decision-making and reputation.
+Within the Reputation field our research covers brand and corporate reputation management; corporate responsibility and well-being; individual and organisational resilience; decision-making within a stakeholder environment; positive psychology; the reputation and relationships of charities; influences on leadership behaviour and decision-making; and the impact of leadership teams’ reputation on organisations.